amandasd/aew_earth2studio/README.md

 # African Easterly Waves Tracking

-This example show how to run the AEW tracker using a typical **Earth2Studio** workflow.
+This example show how to run the AEW tracker using **Earth2Studio**.

 ## ARCO data source